Secalytica/secalytica/_pages/index.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "Bacon ipsum dolor sit amet salami ham hock ham, hamburger corned beef short ribs kielbasa biltong t-bone drumstick tri-tip tail sirloin pork chop."
 intro:
-  - excerpt: 'Our mission is to empower organizations to safeguard their digital assets and infrastructure by harnessing the power of data-driven security analytics.
+  - excerpt: "Our mission is to empower organizations to safeguard their digital assets and infrastructure by harnessing the power of data-driven security analytics.
 We're dedicated to providing cutting-edge solutions that enable our clients to stay one step ahead of cyber threats and vulnerabilities.
 With a relentless commitment to innovation and a deep understanding of the evolving threat landscape, we strive to be the trusted partner that helps our clients defend their data and maintain the integrity of their operations.
-"Where data meets defense" is not just a tagline; it's our purpose, as we work tirelessly to protect what matters most to our clients in an increasingly interconnected world.'
+'Where data meets defense' is not just a tagline; it's our purpose, as we work tirelessly to protect what matters most to our clients in an increasingly interconnected world."
 feature_row:
   - image_path: /assets/images/jefferson-santos-9SoCnyQmkzI-unsplash.jpg
     alt: "placeholder image 1"